-Goodwill represents the excess of the cost of businesses acquired over the fair value of the net assets acquired at the date of acquisition.
+Goodwill represents the excess of the cost of a business acquired over the fair value of the net assets acquired at the date of acquisition.
 Goodwill is not amortized but rather tested for impairment at least annually.
-The Company performs its annual impairment test as of the first day of the fiscal fourth quarter.
-These impairment tests must be performed more frequently if there are triggering events.
+The Company performed its annual impairment test as of the first day of the fiscal fourth quarter.
+These impairment tests must be performed more frequently whenever events or changes in circumstances indicate that the asset might be impaired.

-SFAS No. 142, Goodwill and Other Intangible Assets, prescribes a two-step method for determining goodwill impairment.
+SFAS No. 142, Goodwill and Other Intangible Assets (ASC Topic 350), prescribes a two-step method for determining goodwill impairment.
 In the first step, the Company determines the fair value of the reporting unit and compares that fair value to the net book value of the reporting unit.
 The fair value of the reporting unit is determined using various valuation techniques, including a comparable companies market multiple approach and a discounted cash flow analysis (an income approach).

-To measure the amount of the impairment, SFAS No. 142 prescribes that the Company determine the implied fair value of goodwill in the same manner as if the Company had acquired those business units.
+To measure the amount of the impairment, the Company determines the implied fair value of goodwill in the same manner as if the Company had acquired those business units.
 Specifically, the Company must allocate the fair value of the reporting unit to all of the assets of that unit, including any unrecognized intangible assets, in a hypothetical calculation that would yield the implied fair value of goodwill.
 The impairment loss is measured as the difference between the book value of the goodwill and the implied fair value of the goodwill computed in step two.

-In light of a sustained decline in market capitalization for Vishay and its peer group companies, and other factors, Vishay determined that an interim impairment test was necessary as of the end of the second, third, and fourth fiscal quarters of 2008.
+In light of a sustained decline in market capitalization that Vishay and its peer group companies experienced in 2008, and other factors, the Company determined that an interim impairment test was necessary as of the end of the second, third, and fourth fiscal quarters of 2008.

-Passive Components segment goodwill is allocated to two reporting units for SFAS No. 142 evaluation purposes, namely Other Passives and Measurements Group.
-The Semiconductors segment represents a single reporting unit for SFAS No. 142 evaluation purposes.
+The Passive Components segment goodwill is allocated to two reporting units for impairment evaluation purposes, namely Other Passives and Measurements Group.
+The Semiconductors segment represents a single reporting unit for impairment evaluation purposes.

 After completing step one of the impairment test as of June 28, 2008 (the end of the second fiscal quarter), the Company determined that the estimated fair value of its Semiconductors and Other Passives reporting units was less than the net book value of those reporting units, requiring the completion of the second step of the impairment evaluation.
+Upon completion of a preliminary step two analysis, the Company recorded its best estimate of the impairment loss as of June 28, 2008, as permitted by GAAP when an impairment indicator arises toward the end of an interim reporting period.
+This estimate was refined during the third quarter of 2008.
 The estimated fair value of the Measurements Group reporting unit was greater than the net book value of that unit, and accordingly, no second step was required for the Measurement Group reporting unit as of June 28, 2008.